promptfoo/promptfoo/examples/extension-api/README.md

 3. `beforeEach`: Executed before each individual test
 4. `afterEach`: Executed after each individual test

+Each hook receives a `hookName` parameter and a `context` object containing relevant data for that specific hook type.

 For comprehensive information on implementing and using these hooks, refer to the [Extension Hooks](https://www.promptfoo.dev/docs/configuration/reference/#extension-hooks) section in the official documentation.

 ## Configuring Extensions